zowe/docs-site/docs/user-guide/address-security-requirements.md

 The task starts a USS environment using `BPXBATSL` that executes the core Zowe Desktop (ZLUX) node.js server, the Java API Mediation Layer, and the Z Secure Services C component.
 To work with USS, the user ID `ZWESVUSR` must have a valid OMVS segment.

+### ZWESIUSR

+This is a started task ID used to run the PROCLIB `ZWESISTC` that launches the [cross memory server](./configure-xmem-server.md) (also known as ZIS).
+It must have a valid OMVS segment.

+### ZWEADMIN

+This is a group that `ZWESVUSR` and `ZWESIUSR` should belong to.
+It must have a valid OMVS segment.

+### zowe_user

+If z/OSMF is used for authentication and serving REST APIs for Zowe CLI and Zowe Explorer users, the TSO user ID for end users must belong to one or both of the groups `IZUUSER` or `IZUADMIN`.

+## Security Permissions Reference Table

+The following reference table describes which permissions are required to run Zowe core services as well as specific individual components.

 | Resource class    | Resource name                          | Type of access required | Reason                                                                                                                                                                                                                        |
 |----------|-----------------------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|